-Root Letter (stylized as √Letter) revolves around the mystery of Aya Fumino, your old high school penpal who went missing 15 years ago.
-On receiving her final letter 15 years late, in which she confesses to a murder, you set off to Shimane Prefecture to unravel the mystery of what happened to her.
-Reminiscing through previous letters from Aya, you must piece together the truth, alongside the testimonies from seven witnesses who knew her.
+Root Letter (stylized as √Letter) is a Point-and-Click visual novel that revolves around the mystery of Aya Fumino, Takayuki Max Nakamuras old high school penpal who went missing 15 years ago.
+On receiving her final letter 15 years late, in which she confesses to a murder, Max sets off to Shimane Prefecture to unravel the mystery of what happened to her.
+Reminiscing through previous letters from Aya, Max must piece together the truth, alongside the testimonies from seven witnesses and high-school friends who knew her.
 Did she really murder someone, was she telling the truth in her letters was she even real?

 Root Letter was released in 2016 for Playstation Vita and Playstation 4 with additional releases on the PC and on the iOS and Android smartphone, developed by Kadokawa Games and published by PQube for North American and European Audiences.
 This is the first game for KG's planned "Mystery Adventure Game" series, with RL being first in line.
-What makes this unique is that it's one of the few Japanese-made VN games that reflects on places outside of Tokyo, especially Matsue since it's the hometown of KG's president Yoshimi Yasuda.
+The game is a bit unique from most visual novels as it's one of the few Japanese-made VN games that reflects on places outside of Tokyo, stars an adult (over-30) protagonist, does not take place in a school setting, and is a Roman à Clef story — all places and people in the story are either real or based off of a real place/person in Matsue.

-An unknown live-action project based on the game is scheduled to be produced by Perfect World Pictures.
-On August 2018, Yasuda announced that two games are in in progress, named Root Letter: Last Answer and Root Letter 2.
+On August 2018, Yasuda announced that two games were in progress, named Root Letter: Last Answer and Root Film.

-Last Answer is an expansion to Root Letter, using live-action scenes, actors and visuals as an option while having scenes that further explain the endings.
+Last Answer is an expansion to Root Letter, using live-action scenes, actors and visuals as an option while having scenes that further explain the endings, released in Japan in December 2018 and worldwide in 2019.note

 - A Day in the Limelight: Chapters 2 through 8 all focus on one each of Aya's seven friends from high school.